evgenyneu/fortran_mpi_hello_world/README.md

  Hello from rank 0 of 2
 ```

-I wrote this program in order to learn how to run an MPI job on [Magnus supercomputer](https://support.pawsey.org.au/documentation/display/US/Supercomputing+Documentation).
+I wrote this program in order to learn how to run an MPI program on [Magnus supercomputer](https://support.pawsey.org.au/documentation/display/US/Supercomputing+Documentation).
 Based on [this manual](https://support.pawsey.org.au/documentation/display/US/Message+Passing+Interface).

 ## Install Open MPI